About me

 So where does yoga come in?

-I have practiced yoga for many years and chose to train as a yoga teacher after discovering the therapeutic benefits that a regular practice can bring.
+I’ve practiced yoga for many years and chose to train as a yoga teacher after experiencing the profound benefits of regular practice.

 What are my qualifications?

-I completed a 200HR yoga teacher training with The House of Yoga in Putney, London, and have also completed trainings in yoga therapy skills for psychologists with the Minded Institute, and pre and postnatal yoga with MOGA.
+I completed a 200HR yoga teacher training in 2020 with The House of Yoga in Putney, London, and also completed training in yoga therapy skills for psychologists with the Minded Institute.
+I undertook pregnancy yoga training in the Birth Balance Method with Rosie Moore.

 I have a Doctorate in Clinical Psychology from University College London, and am registered with the Health Care Professions Council (HCPC).